 If you've got a great tip to share on this topic I'd love to hear it.
 You can share your cleaning tips here!

-Further, this post in part of a series called "How to Clean Anything, Even if You're Not June Cleaver."
+Further, this post in part of a series called "How to Clean Anything."
 I hope this series will become a good resource for you, with instructions on many different cleaning projects around your home.

 I'm honored to be part of a great group of blogging ladies who all discuss topics from around our homes.
 Each month we choose a different room as our theme, so we can all get some inspiration in this area of our homes.
 We call it the Room by Room Inspiration for Every Room in Your Home.